Egg Hill Church

-Egg Hill Church is a historic church located in Potter Township, Centre County, Pennsylvania.
+Egg Hill Church is a historic church located in Potter Township, Centre County, Pennsylvania, United States.
 It was built in 1860, and is a one-story, banked building built of pine on a stone foundation.
-It measures 35 feet wide and 42 feet long.
+It measures 35 ft wide and 42 ft long.
 Regular services at the church were suspended in 1927.
 The church is located at the southwest end of Egg Hill.

 It was added to the National Register of Historic Places in 1979.